Kids & Families

 At the Welcome Center, pick up a Brookgreen Detectives booklet.
 It gives kids an educational adventure where they can investigate, explore, and enjoy art while following clues, making observations, sketching drawings, and even playing word games.
 When completed, they turn in the booklet and receive a Brookgreen Detectives sticker and prize!

-Kids' love the daily animal program, Mother Nature's Cafe, where they observe the animals as an interpreter feeds the animals a snack and hear about their behaviors and characteristics in this informative 50-minute tour.
+Kids' love the daily animal program, Mother Nature's Cafe, at 11 a.m. and 1 p.m., where they observe the animals as an interpreter feeds the animals a snack and hear about their behaviors and characteristics in this informative 50-minute tour.

 In the Huntington Sculpture Garden, we have 'A Garden Room for Children' that stirs young imaginations with displays of plants and sculpture.
 There are wooded nooks to hide in, things to climb on, and sculptural animals to marvel at.
 There is even an elevated place for parents to sit and watch the magic of children learning as they play.